ExPackTeam/Expack-Icons/README.md

 > [!NOTICE] Note for development
 > The icons will have the way to insert them into a page with `<i data-icon="ep exp-{icon name}"></i>`

+# Software Used
+Inkscape is used for the non-brand icons.
+The brand icons were downloaded